segmentio/segment-docs/src/connections/destination-data-control.md

 - Planned (available for Protocols customers with a connected Tracking Plan)
   - Values are "planned" or "unplanned"

+#### Identity and Group event CSV format
-The Identify & Group CSV file contains the following columns:
+The Identify and Group CSV file contains the following columns:
 - Trait Name
 - Last Seen (UTC)
+  - If greater than 30 days, the value is "more than 30 days ago"
 - Allowed Count
 - Blocked Count
 - Total Count